vapor/docs/4.0/docs/queues/getting-started.md

 - Uses NIO to utilize all available cores and EventLoops for jobs.
 - Allows users to schedule repeating tasks

-Jobs currently has one officially supported driver which interfaces with the main protocol:
+Queues currently has one officially supported driver which interfaces with the main protocol:

 - [QueuesRedisDriver](https://github.com/vapor/queues-redis-driver)